 Listen to the audio:

 A panel of experts Thursday set forth a plan for getting rid of thousands of tons of highly radioactive nuclear waste.

 Most of it is spent fuel from nuclear power reactors.
 It was supposed to go to a repository in Nevada called Yucca Mountain, but the government has abandoned that plan.

-SCOWCROFT: Salt is one of the most attractive medium for permanent disposal.
-And we've found, in visiting there, that the people of the region generally are supportive of taking on additional burden.
+Scowcroft says this worked for the military's dump site in New Mexico's salt caverns, near the city of Carlsbad.
+"Salt is one of the most attractive mediums for permanent disposal," says Scowcroft.
+"And we found in visiting there that the people of the region generally are supportive of taking on additional burden."

-JOYCE: The commission, though, wasn't asked to pick a site, just set up a process to find one.
-For decades, the country's commercial waste has been sitting in temporary steel and cement casks at nuclear power plants.
-The new plan would finally gather all that waste into interim holding sites while a permanent geologic dump is built.
+The commission, however, wasn't asked to pick a site, just to set up a process to find one.
+For decades, the country's commercial waste has been sitting in "temporary" steel and concrete casks at nuclear power plants.
+The new plan would finally gather all that waste into interim holding sites while a permanent geological dump is built.

-The nuclear industry definitely wants a permanent dump site.
-Alex Flint is vice president of the Nuclear Energy Institute.
+The nuclear industry definitely wants a permanent dumpsite.

-ALEX FLINT: As we go out and talk in communities about building new plants, about relicensing new plants, one of the principal issues they have is what are you going to do with the used fuel?
-And we feel an obligation to solve that.
+"As we go out and talk in communities about building plants and re-licensing new plants, one of the principal issues they have is, 'What are you going to do with the used fuel?' " says Alex Flint, a vice president of the Nuclear Energy Institute.
+"And we feel an obligation to solve that."

 Utilities and their customers have been paying a fee for years to the government that's meant to pay for a waste site.
 The federal government has reneged on its promise to use that money to take care of the waste.
 Flint says that's one reason they're happy to see the recommendation that DOE bow out.

 "Our experience over several decades has simply been that the Department of Energy, because of changes in management, because of the disparate interests of its programs, is not well-suited to run this program," Flint says.